• Skip to primary navigation

 On Bread

-If you’re a fan of herb butters, this flavored butter comes super close, and can be a super swap to choose when you really want your bread dish to have a bit of a kick.
+If you’re a fan of herb butter, this flavored butter comes super close and can be a super swap to choose when you really want your bread dish to have a bit of a kick.

 I love spreading some of this butter on my morning avocado or egg toast.